(Disclosure: Some of the links below may be affiliate links)

 Stock-picking pros are not stupid.
 They are just expensive -John Bogle, founder, Vanguard

 5. A stock that has gone down will go up

-Now, if you believe in the fundamentals of the stock you are buying, or in the index, you are investing in, you may want to continue investing a premium.
+Now, if you believe in the fundamentals of the stock you are buying or the index you are investing in, you may want to continue investing a premium.
 This may bring your average price down and may increase your returns in the long run.

-There is another version of this myth: One stock is already 90% down, there is no way it will go down further.
+There is another version of this myth: One stock is already 90% down; there is no way it will go down further.
 But this is even more dangerous.
-If a stock is down 90%, there is probably a very good reason.
-Once again, it may have been grossly overvalued, it may have been hot or it may simply be a bad company.
-In any case, nothing prevents it to go down even further.
+If a stock is down 90%, there is probably an excellent reason.
+Once again, it may have been grossly overvalued, it may have been hot, or it may simply be a bad company.
+In any case, nothing prevents it from going down even further.
 Do not forget that a company can also bankrupt, bringing the share price to zero!